|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Xylene Power Ltd. provides professional engineering services relating to energy, electricity and climate change.

-Fossil fuel consumers must face the reality that they are responsible for the increasing: temperatures, droughts, forest fires, aquifer depletions, crop losses, insect infestations, violent storms, flash floods, rising sea levels and human migration pressures caused by climate change.
+Fossil fuel producers and consumers must face the reality that they are directly responsible for the consequences of fossil CO2 triggered climate change.
 Continued use of fossil fuels for primary energy supply is simply not a viable option.

-Adjacent regions with intermittent solar and wind generation may be able to access this hydraulic energy storage capacity for power filtering by integrating their electricity grids with the region containing the hydraulic energy storage.
-However,there are practical constraints related to the maximum allowable variations in downstream river flow.
+Adjacent regions with intermittent solar and wind generation may be able to access this hydraulic energy storage capacity by integrating their electricity grids with the region containing the hydraulic energy storage.
+However,there are practical constraints on hydraulic energy storage related to the maximum tolerable variations in downstream river flow.

-As a result of over a century of heavy dependence on fossil fuels, in most jurisdictions the electricity rate structure is primarily based on number of kWh consumed.
+As a result of over a century of heavy dependence on fossil fuels, in most jurisdictions electricity rate revenue is primarily based on the number of kWh consumed.
 However, that electricity rate structure encourages use of fossil fuels in preference to non-fossil electricity even when there are surplus non-fossil kWh available at zero marginal cost.
 In order for non-fossil electricity to economically displace fossil fuelsthe electricty rate must be primarily based on a consumer's measured peak kW or peak kVA during each billing period.
 A peak kW or peak kVA based electricity rate, in addition to encouraging conservation of energy, financially encourages appropriate use of consumer owned behind the meter energy storage.
-Measurements of kWh consumed should be used for enabling use of spare non-fossil electricity generation capacity for fossil fuel displacement.
+Measurements of kWh consumed should be used for allocating spare non-fossil electricity generation capacity for fossil fuel displacement and energy storage.

 Changing the electricity billing methodology involves transition issues relating to consumer education.
-Consumers must be taught that to save money they must invest in hybrid heating, energy storage and load management equipment.
+Consumers must be taught that to reduce electricity costs they must invest in hybrid heating (fossil fuel displacement), energy storage and load management equipment.
 That education process will take several years.

 This web site contains over 160 energy, electricity and climate change related web pages, most of which are accessible via six tables of contents titled: